FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

 delete(incomingNumberId)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

     Remove the incoming phone number with a matching :code:`incomingPhoneNumberId` as an incoming number.
-Persephony will no longer answer calls to this number.
+FreeClimb will no longer answer calls to this number.

     :incomingNumberId: {string} The id of the incoming phone number to delete.